pedro-nunez/topologyexplorers/questions_and_answers.md

 Q(11_1) In which layer of the atmosphere are we? &copy;Saber y Beber A(11_1) Troposphere

+Q(15_14) What major extinction event killed the highest percentage of species?
+A(15_14) Permian–Triassic extinction event

 Q(16_2) At the end of 2015, the Hubble Space Telescope detected a supernova explosion at the exact time and location predicted by some astronomers.
 How were they able to predict this supernova?
 A(16_2) They had seen the same star explode several times the year before